Skip to content

 • There is no need to vaccinate the ill hen.

-• Wash the vaccination equipments with hot boiled water or Viraclean
+• Wash the vaccination equipment with hot boiled water or Viraclean

-• Do the vaccination program in cold weather condition.
+• Do the vaccination program in cold weather conditions.

-• Preventive vaccine is always applicable to healthy bird.
+• The preventive vaccine is always applicable to a healthy bird.
 Never vaccinate an infected bird.

 The vaccination program is a must for chicks for keeping them free from several types of diseases.
 The main advantages of poultry vaccination are given below;